-In today’s post, an excerpt from the January 2020 issue of Ceramics Monthly, Brooke Millecchia shares her underglaze wash process and how to clean up after it with this magical cleaning tool. – Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from the Ceramics Monthly archive, Brooke Millecchia shares her underglaze wash process and how to clean up after it with this magical cleaning tool. – Jennifer Poellot Harnetty, editor.

 As a potter, I often apply underglazes and other colorants to bisqueware.
 I love how they show off process marks and carved or added details, and bring out depth in the surface of the form.
 After color is applied, I wipe most of it away, leaving pigment inside the crevices and details.
 Sometimes that extra colorant clings to the surface, making the outside mottled and dirty.
 When this happens, I use the help of a Magic Eraser (a melamine-foam cleaning sponge).
 It erases unwanted color and makes my work clean and crisp!

 Before you begin, gather the supplies you’ll need (1).
 On a clean surface, place a bucket of water, your bisque-fired pots, a melamine-foam cleaning sponge, scissors, a standard round studio sponge, a paint brush for underglaze application, waterproof 220-grit sandpaper (I use 3M brand), and your choice of colorant (I use Amaco Jet Black Velvet underglaze).